cabal-club/cable/wire.md

 #### 7.2.1.2 Spoofing
 1. An attacker could issue a `post/info` to alter their display name to be the same as another user, causing confusion as to which user is authoring certain chat messages.
-    1. Client-side mitigation options exist, such as colourizing names by the public key of the user, or displaying a short hash digest of their key next to their name when there are multiple users sharing a name.
+    1. Host-side mitigation options exist, such as colourizing names by the public key of the user, or displaying a short hash digest of their key next to their name when there are multiple users sharing a name.

 2. Posts are signed by their author, but do not contain a reference to the cabal they were written to. an attacker could perform a replay attack by sharing a post made on one cabal into another cabal, and it would appear authentic.
 This is mitigated by the Handshake Protocol specification having an explicit advisory to never re-use identity keys between cabals, allowing for users and hosts to assume that any public keys that are the same across cabals are completely coincidental and not the same person.

 #### 7.2.1.3 Denial of Service
 1. Authoring very large posts (gigabytes or larger) and/or a large number of smaller posts, and sharing them with others to download.
 2. Making a large quantity of expensive requests (e.g. a time range request on a channel with a long chat history that covers its entire lifetime, repeatedly).
-    1. Clients could implement per-connection rate limiting on requests, to prevent a degradation of service from network participants.
+    1. Hosts could implement per-connection rate limiting on requests, to prevent a degradation of service from network participants.
 3. Creating an excessively large number of new channels (by writing at least one `post/text` post to each).
 Since channels can only be created and not removed, this attack has the potential to make a cabal somewhat unusable by legitimate users, if there are so many garbage channels they cannot locate real ones.
     1. New channel creation could be rate-limited, although even at a limit of 1 channel/day, it still would not take long to produce high levels of noise.
     2. Future moderation capabilities could curtail channels discovered to be garbage by issuing moderation posts that delete such channels.